• Skip to primary navigation

 Instructions

-• Pre heat oven to 350°F and line a baking sheet with parchment paper.
+• Prep.
+Preheat oven to 350°F (177°C) and line a large baking sheet with parchment paper.

-• Add the peeled banana into a large bowl and mash well.
-Add almond butter, maple syrup, cinnamon, baking soda and salt.
-Whisk until very smooth and lump-free.
+• Mix the wet ingredients.
+Add the peeled banana to a large bowl and mash it well until completely smooth and free of lumps.
+Add the almond or peanut butter, maple syrup, cinnamon, baking soda, and salt, then whisk until the mixture is smooth, well combined, and lump-free.

-• Add all the dry ingredients and mix using a spatula.
+• Stir in the dry.
+Add all the dry ingredients and mix using a spatula.

-• Using the back of a spoon or your fingertips, gently flatten the cookies to about ½-inch thickness.
+• Shape.
+Using the back of a spoon or your fingertips, gently flatten the cookies to about ½-inch thickness.
+I also like to smooth the edges to get a round shape.

 Notes